mightywomble/terraform_build_repomirror/README.md

 # Create a plan and save it to a file
 terraform plan --out plan.out
+# If you chose not to use secrets.auto.tfvars, you could also provide var files explicitly, e.g.:
+# terraform plan --var-file=terraform.tfvars --var-file=secrets.auto.tfvars --out plan.out

 # Apply exactly what was planned ("terraform run" is not a Terraform command)
 terraform apply plan.out
+# Or with explicit var files (if not using auto.tfvars):
+# terraform apply -var-file=terraform.tfvars -var-file=secrets.auto.tfvars plan.out
 ```

 ### Verifying the deployment